Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Fleets.md

 * **Due days:** Enter the number of due days associated with the statement.
 * **Periodicity:** Enter the frequency with which statements are generated.
 * **Manual:** Check this option to activate/deactivate the manual process of the settlement process.
-* **Settlement Start Date:** Set the date for which the contract settlements will be scheduled to start.
+* **Starting Billing Date:** Set the date for which the contract billing will be scheduled to start.
 If this section is left blank, the default date will be the same as the contract creation date.
 * **Charges Deduct Account Balance:** Check this option to enable/disable ATIONet to automatically subtract items from account balances.
 * **Separate Document Charges:** Check this option to enable/disable ATIONet to separate each item associated to the account statement.
 * **Recipient Emails:** Enter the email addresses that will receive the statements.